-needs for an organization to achieve its goals. , 2.
-Human demand and supply can be balanced by usingprepare employees to perform certain tasks or jobs. tc 3.If you have a surplus of employees, this requires you to consider the consideration of the deı 4 helps in determining the number and type of personnel/hum resources required in future. an 5.
-For forecasting supply of human resource we need to consider dei
+needs for an organization to achieve its goals.
+2. Human demand and supply can be balanced by usingto prepare employees to perform certain tasks or jobs.
+3.If you have a surplus of employees, this requires you to consider 4 helps in determining the number and type of personnel/human resources required in future.
+5. For forecasting supply of human resource we need to consider